-We are also looking in recycled denim for the future.
+We are also looking into recycled denim for the future.

-Garments made with natural fibers like cotton, hemp, linen, wool and some semi-synthetic fibers, specifically Tencel and Modal are good sustainable choices here.
-We are looking for a kind of natural dyeing, which is not very common practice in the fashion industry.
-Clothing dyed with natural material like ndigo better for you and the environment.
+Garments made with natural fibers like cotton, hemp, linen, wool and some semi-synthetic fibers, specifically Tencel and Modal, are good sustainable choices here.
+We are looking for a kind of natural dyeing, which is not a very common practice in the fashion industry.
+Clothing dyed with natural materials like indigo is better for you and the environment.

 Sean Gormley, Global Concept Director, Wrangler

-We have recently launched a breakthrough technology Indigood, a sustainable indigo dye that uses foam to replace vat dyeing.
+We have recently launched a breakthrough technology: Indigood, a sustainable indigo dye that uses foam to replace vat dyeing.
 Eco-tech finishing throughout our ranges achieves the popular washed and distressed looks of denim with a fraction of the water, energy and chemicals used in conventional processes.
 Many innovations are available in dyeing and finishing.
 But the deciding area where innovation is required to position denim as truly sustainable is cotton.

 Cotton will continue to play a dominant role in denim.
-Yes, there are great alternatives to virgin cotton such as hemp, cellulosic fiber and mechanical recycled cotton which can and should be blended to lessen the need for new virgin cotton.
+Yes, there are great alternatives to virgin cotton such as hemp, cellulosic fiber and mechanical recycled cotton, which can and should be blended to lessen the need for new virgin cotton.
 However, it’s important that across the globe farmers adopt new and innovative farming techniques that are proven to greatly reduce the environmental impact of growing cotton and improve soil health.

 Donna Ida, Owner, Donna Ida

 We are in the process of working with our factory to add Environmental Impact Measuring scores to our products.
 This means that you can see the impact of certain washes (some have more impact than others).
 For example, our Blackest and Milk styles are made with fabrics that contain Tencel and have a Low Impact EIM score.
 Blue denim can be high impact due to the amount of washing that goes into creating different shades.
-The Blackest and Milk fabrics are not washed which ensures they are super low impact.
+The Blackest and Milk fabrics are not washed, which ensures they are super low impact.

 Martijn Hagman, Chief Executive Officer, Tommy Hilfiger Global & PVH Europe